In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 • Shared state prevents repetition: A global state object ensures agents don't ask for information already collected by previous agents

-• Real-time agent swapping: You can mutate an agent's prompt and tools while keeping the audio connection open, enabling seamless transfers
+• Real-time agent swapping: You can mutate an agent's prompt and tools while keeping the audio connection open, enabling clean transfers

 • Security requires state validation: Transfer functions must check authentication state before allowing access to sensitive agents